 Untitled (fencing) (2005) Narcisse Tordoir

-In 2004 a former school building has been demolished on Ericaplein.
-This broke open a whole block of houses and the residents were afraid that this would be at the expense of their privacy and security.
-Housing corporation Vestia Rotterdam Feijenoord asked CBK Rotterdam to think about a solution.
+In 2004 a school building was demolished on Ericaplein.
+This broke up an entire block of houses and the residents were afraid that this would be at the expense of their privacy and security.
+Housing corporation Vestia Rotterdam Feijenoord asked CBK Rotterdam to help come up with a solution.
 Narcisse Tordoir was asked by the CBK to make a design for a partition wall.
-The fencing should not only give the residents their sense of protection, but also be a jewel for the neighborhood.
-Tordoir based his design on age-old fabric patterns from Mali, West Africa.
-These abstract decorative patterns were applied on canvas with mud from the river, and garments, tablecloths and works of art were made from this.
-The first part of the fence was placed on 1 July 2005.
+The fence should not only give the residents back their sense of protection, but also be a jewel for the neighborhood.
+Tordoir based his design on ancient fabric patterns from Mali, West Africa.
+These abstract decorative patterns were applied to canvases with mud from the river and were used to make garments, tablecloths and works of art.
+The first part of the fence was placed on July 1, 2005.
 The artwork is part of the total redesign of the Ericaplein, which took place at the time.
-Residents have submitted ideas for the development plan.
+Residents have put forward ideas for the layout plan.
 They wanted a football cage, more greenery and more seating.
-The redesign was completed in September, but due to the planting season, trees and hedges were not planted until November.
+The redevelopment was completed in September, however, due to the planting season, trees and hedges were not planted until November.

 Narcisse Tordoir (Mechelen, Belgium, 1954) is a visual artist.
-His oeuvre consists of an arsenal of media, such as installations, (metal) public works of art, spray paint, pastel, photographic image processing and drawings.
-The work mainly seeks affinity with painting.
-Tordoir often works around a certain theme for a few years.
-Among other things, he works as an advisor at the Rijksacademie in Amsterdam.
+His oeuvre consists of an arsenal of media, such as installations, (metal) public works of art, spray paint, pastels, photographic image processing and drawings.
+The work mainly looks for a relationship with painting.
+Tordoir often works on a specific theme for several years.
+He is affiliated, among other things, as a consultant at the Rijksacademie in Amsterdam.
 Tordoir lives and works in Antwerp.